leedabee/IoT-predictive-maintenance/README.md

 ## Lab 0 - Access lab environment

-1. Login into Cloudera Manager with username/password `admin/admin`, and familiarize yourself with the services installed.
-The Ports to access the other services are:
+1. Login into Cloudera Manager with username/password `admin/admin`, and
+   familiarize yourself with the services installed.
+Ensure you can access all necessary services.

+   The ports to access the other services are:
     - Cloudera Manager:  7180
     - Edge Flow Manager: 10080/efm/ui
     - NiFi:              8080/nifi/